numerica-ideas/community/android/bitrise-and-googleplay-integration/README.md

 5. The **Track** will be *production* because we want to release the app for everyone.
 ![Bitrise Set App Track](./images/bitrise_set_app_track.png)
 6. Finally save all the changes and start a build to deploy your app to **Google Play Store** using **Bitrise**.
+## Conclusion
+In conclusion, leveraging the power of Bitrise for Android app publishing significantly elevates the efficiency and reliability of your development workflow.
+By seamlessly integrating continuous integration and delivery processes, Bitrise automates the build, test, and deployment stages, allowing developers to focus more on innovation and less on repetitive tasks.
+Embrace Bitrise to unlock the true potential of streamlined app deployment and set your development journey on a path of success.